 My child has been prescribed a substance which is prohibited.
 What should I do?

 If your child is prescribed a prohibited substance for a genuine medical reason and there are no permitted alternative medications available then they may need to apply for a Therapeutic Use Exemption (TUE).
 However, their level of performance would depend on when they need to apply for this.

-If your child is on a Great Britain Performance squad, competing at an elite ITU level or is part of the National Registered Testing Pool then they would need a TUE in advance.
-This application form can be found HERE and should be submitted to the ITU.
+If your child is on a Great Britain Performance squad, competing at an elite World Triathlon or Europe Triathlon level or is part of the National Registered Testing Pool then they would need a TUE in advance.
+This application form can be found HERE and should be submitted to World Triathlon.

-In all other cases, you would apply for a Retroactive TUE after you had been tested and received a positive finding.
-You’d have 5 days in which to submit this application directly to UKAD and you would need the evidence listed below.
+In all other cases, you would apply for a Retroactive TUE after your child had been tested and received a positive finding.
+They would have 5 days in which to submit this application directly to UKAD.
 Please ensure your Doctor would be able to provide the evidence should it be needed.
-If this situation occurs then please contact email@example.com for guidance.
+If this situation occurs then please contact email@example.com for guidance and support.